BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 Over the years, Google has created a healthy ecosystem for the sustainability of open source for all via its several communities

-> Beyond the open source software we directly use and release at Google, we also
+> Beyond the open-source software we directly use and release at Google, we also
 > work to support the sustainability of open source organizations and communities.
 Many of these efforts are focused on introducing new people to open source. — Google